[Introduction] Building the Linux kernel

 That was the extent of my prior knowledge of the kernel; I had only vaguely heard of it

-"Adjust kernel swappiness to adjust swap usage."
+"Adjust the kernel's swappiness to control swap usage."

-"Tune connections with net.ipv4.tcp_max_syn_backlog."
+"Tune connections using net.ipv4.tcp_max_syn_backlog."

 As a casual infrastructure engineer, I occasionally pass this person in the hallway and feel a strong desire to get closer to him, and before I knew it, I had begun to feel the same way that I'm sure everyone else feels